freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming-spreadsheet/step-036.md

 ---
 id: 5d7925348a6a41c32f7a4e3e
-title: Part 36
+title: Step 36
 challengeType: 0
-dashedName: part-36
+dashedName: step-36
 ---

 # --description--